-The subject site is located on S Shelby Street between the intersections with E Oak Street and E St. Catherine Street, and consists of one parcel developed with a commercial structure.
-The applicant proposes to rezone the site to utilize the existing structure for commercial purposes.
+The subject site is located on N Wenzel Street and consists of one parcel currently developed with a single-family residential structure.
+The applicant proposes to rezone the site in order to utilize the existing structure for commercial purposes.
+No external changes to the site are proposed.